-Premises to which the Fire Safety Onder applies 2 atcia 8 d the Regulatory Reform (File Salety) Otior 2015 [51, 2015; [51] (optication & premises) (ii) is paragraph ((i)) included premium), wher 'incorption the extent mentioned in 'most' (sampling $M{\rm c}/\sigma^2$ (i).
-More paragraph () most - v il, Phere a building contains too or none with-of alometic premises, the Trings to which this interapties inclute- (i) the building's disctore and external walk and any common parts; $\left 0\right $ A does between the domestic particles and common parts (or for as not falling within sub-persignals (or)).
-1 [The reference to external walls includes- (a) Doos ar windows in those walls, and () Anything attached to be exterior of these wells (including balancies) () (c) in paragraph (2), for "paragraph" substitute "provisions"
+1 Premises to which the Fire Safety-Order applies ł atcia 8 d the Regulatory Reform (File Salety) Otior 2015 [51, 2015; [51] (optication & premises) (ii) is paragraph ((i)) included premium), wher 'incorption the extent mentioned in 'most' (sampling $M{\rm c}/\sigma^2$ (i).
+More paragraph () most - v () When a building contains too or more sets of admentic premises, the things to which this interapties inclute- (i) the building's disctore and external walk and any common parts; $\left t \right A$ does between the domestic premises and connect parts (or for as not failing within ad-peragraph (c)).
+18 [The reference to external walls includes- (a) Doos ar windows in those walls, and () Anything attached to be exterior of these wells (including balancies) () (c) in beneficity (c) (or Jenelicity, injoying, junying, hoto 22